chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Setion II.III: Sentence Classes
 ------------------------------

-Similarly to the classification of Words, Sentences will now be classified according to their syntactical properties.
-In particular, in the study of palindromic structures, the notion of *Invertible Sentences* will be required.
-The definition, as is fitting in a work focused on palindromes, will mirror the definition of an *Invertible Word*
+Similarly to the classification of Words, a special class of Sentences will now be classified according to their syntactical properties.
+In the study of palindromic structures, the notion of *Invertible Sentences* is essential.
+The definition, as is fitting in a work focused on palindromes, will mirror Definition 1.3.2 of an *Invertible Word*.

 Invertible Sentences
 ^^^^^^^^^^^^^^^^^^^^